 About the Work

 When Brahms ambled into his favorite Viennese café one evening, so the story goes, a friend asked him how he had spent his day.
-“I was working on my symphony,” he said.
-“In the morning I added an eighth note.
-In the afternoon I took it out.”
-The anecdote may be apocryphal, but its intent faithfully reflects Brahms' painstaking process of creation, which is seen better perhaps nowhere in his works than with the F minor Piano Quintet.
+"I was working on my symphony," he said.
+"In the morning I added an eighth note.
+In the afternoon I took it out."
+The anecdote may be apocryphal, but its intent faithfully reflects Brahms' painstaking process of creation, which is seen better perhaps nowhere than in his F minor Piano Quintet.

-Brahms began work on the Quintet during 1862, the year in which he decided to leave his hometown of Hamburg, where he was frustrated by the slow advances in his professional life, to settle in Vienna.
-Originally the piece was cast for string quintet with two cellos, the same scoring as Schubert's incomparable C major Quintet.
-In August 1862, he sent the first three movements to his friend and mentor Clara Schumann and to the violinist Joseph Joachim.
-They both responded enthusiastically at first (“I do not know how to start telling you the great delight your Quintet has given me,” Clara wrote), but expressed reservations about the piece during the following months.
-“The details of the work show some proof of overpowering strength,” Joachim noted, “but what is lacking, to give me pure pleasure, is, in a word, charm.”
+Brahms began work on the piece in early 1862 as a string quintet with two cellos, the same scoring as Schubert's incomparable C major Quintet, and by August, he had the first three movements ready to send to his friend and mentor Clara Schumann and to the violinist Joseph Joachim.
+They both responded enthusiastically at first ("I do not know how to start telling you the great delight your Quintet has given me," Clara wrote), but expressed reservations about the piece during the following months.
+"The details of the work show some proof of overpowering strength," Joachim noted, "but what is lacking, to give me pure pleasure, is, in a word, charm."

-The Schubertian strain rises closest to the surface in the tender second movement.
-The outer sections of the three-part form (A–B–A) are based on a gentle, lyrical strain in sweet, close-interval harmonies, while the movement's central portion uses a melody incorporating an octave-leap motive.
+Brahms' Schubertian strain rises closest to the surface in the tender second movement.
+The outer sections of its three-part form (A-B-A) are based on a gentle, lyrical strain in sweet, close-interval harmonies, while the movement's central portion uses a melody incorporating an octave-leap motive.